Potatovender/AlmostAICreatureSimulator/README.md

 - Magenta and purple creatures are the same as blue creatures, only they also compete with red creatures for food.
 Purple is more common in the current version of the simulation than magenta

 Less common:
 - Yellow and orange creatures are uncommon mutations of red creatures that grow to a medium size.
 They rarely exist for long, but almost always appear shortly.
-They will eat red, blue, and purple creatures but will get eaten by green and cyan creatures
+They will eat red, blue, and purple creatures but will get eaten by green and cyan creatures.
 - White creatures share a similar niche to cyan creatures.
+Their existence means that different stats aren't being punished enough.

 Rare:
 - Gray creatures are so rare, I've never seen them.
 Their whole deal is that they're the red creatures of dead zones.